fdazen/fda-documentation/accounting.md

 ![Accounting_19.png]({{site.baseurl}}/images/Accounting_19.png)

-**Note**: the username and password should be provided to you by your Payment Gateway company.
+{{site.data.alerts.note}} the username and password should be provided to you by your Payment Gateway company.  {{site.data.alerts.end}}

 - You will now be able to see the payment gateway: